-What basic supplies are in your art cupboard?
+What basic supplies should be in your art cupboard?

-Glue.
-Just a small container of glue is all you need, or you can make your own with flour and water.
+GLUE.
+Containers of glue are all you need, or you can make your own with flour and water.

-Paint & Brushes.
-You will be most pleased with water-base paints (tempera or watercolor) and brushes from small (¼”) to large (1″).
+PAINT AND BRUSHES.
+You will be most pleased with water-based paints (tempera or watercolor) and brushes from small (¼”) to large (1″).
 Here’s a tip: Make clean up easier by adding a few drops of dish soap to your paints.

 Art and craft time in your childcare program can be fun, educational, and result in treasures that are saved (and displayed on refrigerators) for years.
 But some art supplies and art activities can be unsafe unless caregivers follow simple guidelines for selecting and storing materials and teach children how to use them properly.
 Scott G. Allen, Executive Director, Illinois Chapter, American Academy of Pediatrics has provided us with some helpful tips.
 You can find those here.